What is the Guarantee of Origin?

 The scheme supports the Australian Government’s Future Made in Australia plan to encourage investment in low-carbon products and renewable electricity.

-The scheme will have 2 distinct parts.
+The scheme has 2 distinct parts.

 Renewable Electricity Guarantee of Origin